 Documents are held in a secure print server until users authenticate themselves at the networked printer of their choice anywhere on your print network this includes departments and regional offices.

-Which means you don’t have to choose between security and economy as the print management system only releases documents when users are at the printer.
+This means you don’t have to choose between security and economy as the print management system only releases documents when users are at the printer.
 Wasted paper is reduced by adding accountability to encourage users to print only the documents they actually need.

-Card based ID systems simplify authentication and integration into a multi-vendor environment is straight-forward.
+Card-based ID systems simplify authentication and integration into a multi-vendor environment is straight-forward.